oddle-developer/oddle-rn-challenge-starterpack/README.md

 # Oddle RN Challenge - Starter Pack

-This repo provides snippets and resources that might be useful for completing the [Oddle RN Challenge](https://github.com/oddle-developer/oddle-rn-challenge)
+This repo provides components snippets and resources that might be useful for completing the [Oddle RN Challenge](https://github.com/oddle-developer/oddle-rn-challenge)

 ## Directory